-Gerald Bray, research professor of theology, Beeson Divinity School, Samford University
+--Gerald Bray, Beeson Divinity School, Samford University

 "If one imagines that a strong traditional rootage implies looking backward and resting on dead stereotypes, here is the refutation!
 If one imagines that claiming a clear confessional identity is a mark of timidity and narrow-mindedness, here is the refutation!
 The twelve authors of Christian Dogmatics--through the diversity of their styles and their abundant use of the fathers as well as medieval and modern masters--demonstrate the 'catholic' relevance of Reformed theology.
 A scholarly yet readable synthesis that both anchors and vivifies the intelligence of the Christian faith."

-Henri A. G. Blocher, Faculté Libre de Théologie Evangélique
+--Henri A. G. Blocher, Faculté Libre de Théologie Evangélique

 "This volume features a stellar lineup of established and emerging Reformed theologians who represent a range of perspectives.
 The contributors are united, however, in their commitment to strong historical work that leads to fruitful engagement with current debates and to rich ways forward for contemporary dogmatics."

-Suzanne McDonald, professor of systematic and historical theology, Western Theological Seminary, Holland, Michigan
+--Suzanne McDonald, Western Theological Seminary, Holland, Michigan

 "This is a rich feast.
 In their introduction, the editors assert that 'dogmatics is the disciplined effort to have our eyes and mouths retrained by the gospel.'
 In Christian Dogmatics, leading theologians address core topics, offering both an important resource for such retraining and a compelling vision of what retrained eyes can see and what retrained mouths will confess.
 Every chapter repays careful reading and reflection."

---Stephen R. Holmes, senior lecturer in theology, University of St. Andrews
+--Stephen R. Holmes, University of St. Andrews